Resume Annex

 Transparency / change explanationsYes — every edit explainedAI suggestions provided but without detailed rationale per change

 Resume Annex is not a design tool — it won't compete with Canva on visual templates or layout flexibility.
 What it does instead is treat your job search as a continuous process rather than a one-time document project.
-The free ATS score runs in seconds without requiring an account.
+The free resume score runs in seconds without requiring an account.
 The AI optimizer rewrites your resume against a specific job description and explains every change it makes.
-From there, you can discover matched openings across nine or more boards, track applications, and practice for interviews with questions generated around the actual role and company.
+From there, you can discover matched openings across eight boards, track applications, and practice for interviews with questions generated around the actual role and company.
 That combination of resume optimization, job discovery, and interview readiness in a single platform is what separates Resume Annex from a design-first tool.

 Pick Canva Resume if